Bus42/Configurable-Credits/README.md

 - Add support for new Twitch event types
 - Improve styling and animations
 - Refactor to support React + Vite for modern deployment

+There are some basic contribution guidelines in the `CONTRIBUTING.md` file.
+Please read them before submitting a pull request.

 ## 💬 Support